 Want to keep your cat happy?
 Cats groom each other on the head and neck—and seriously dislike "full-body" pets down the length of their backs—so try to stick to the areas around its head and neck only.
 Pay close to attention to its behavior and body signals to understand acceptable and unacceptable petting.Continue to 7 of 8 below.

 07 of 08

 Whether battling over food, space, toys or their humans’ attention, cats can become jealous of one another.
 Unfortunately, this jealousy can manifest as aggression and, depending on the situation, misdirected aggression.

-For example: If a house cat feels threatened by an outdoor cat, but can’t attack it, he may redirect his aggression towards another cat inside the house.Continue to 8 of 8 below.
+For example: If a house cat feels threatened by an outdoor cat, but can’t attack it, the house cat may redirect his aggression toward another cat inside the house.Continue to 8 of 8 below.

 08 of 08